Key Takeaways

 Match search intent

-Before writing a single word, search your target keyword and study what Google is already ranking.
-The results reveal what intent Google has assigned to that query — informational (guides, how-tos), commercial (comparisons, reviews), transactional (product pages, pricing), or navigational (specific brand searches).
-Your content must match the dominant intent, or it won't rank regardless of quality.
+Before writing a single word, search your target keyword and study what Google is already ranking in its search results.
+The results reveal what intent Google has assigned to that search query — informational (guides, how-tos), commercial (comparisons, reviews), transactional (product pages, pricing), or navigational (specific brand searches).
+Your content must match the dominant search intent, or it won't rank regardless of quality.
+Matching search intent is the single most important step before content creation begins.

 Build topical authority

-Google rewards sites that demonstrate deep expertise on a subject.
-Rather than publishing isolated articles, build content clusters — a pillar page covering a broad topic linked to supporting articles that cover subtopics in depth.
-This signals to Google that your site is a comprehensive authority on the subject, not a one-off contributor.
+Search engines reward sites that demonstrate deep expertise on a subject.
+Rather than publishing isolated blog posts, build content clusters — a central pillar page covering a broad topic linked to supporting articles that cover subtopics in depth.
+Content clusters build topic pillars with a central pillar page linked to detailed subtopic pages, signaling to Google that your site is a comprehensive authority on the subject.
+Prioritize topics where you have genuine expertise and can add value beyond what already exists in the organic search results.

 Demonstrate E-E-A-T

 Google's Experience, Expertise, Authoritativeness, and Trustworthiness (E-E-A-T) framework is especially important in YMYL (Your Money, Your Life) categories like healthcare, finance, and legal.
 But it applies everywhere.
-Content written by identifiable experts with relevant credentials — and backed by real data and first-hand experience — ranks better than generic AI-generated content that could come from anyone.
+Content written by identifiable experts with relevant credentials — and backed by real data, customer feedback, and first-hand experience — ranks better than generic AI-generated content.
+User-generated content like reviews and testimonials also strengthens E-E-A-T signals by providing authentic social proof that helps search engines understand your site's credibility.

 Content alone isn't enough

-In 2026, nearly every business publishes SEO content.
+In 2026, nearly every business publishes high-quality content for search engines.
 The content itself has become table stakes.
-The differentiator — what actually separates page 1 from page 2 — is increasingly authority: how many high-quality, relevant sites link to your page and mention your brand.
+The differentiator — what actually separates page 1 from page 2 — is increasingly authority: how many reputable websites link to your page and mention your brand.
 Content gets you in the game.
 Authority wins it.

 Pillar 2: Technical SEO

-Technical SEO ensures Google can find, crawl, understand, and properly index your content.
-It's the infrastructure layer — if it breaks, nothing else matters.
+Technical SEO ensures search engines can find, crawl, understand, and properly index your content.
+If it breaks, nothing else matters.
+A strong technical foundation ensures your high-quality content is truly likely to rank higher and drive organic traffic.

-Core Web Vitals.
+Core Web Vitals and site speed.
 Google measures page loading performance, interactivity, and visual stability through three metrics: Largest Contentful Paint (LCP), Interaction to Next Paint (INP), and Cumulative Layout Shift (CLS).
-Pages that pass Core Web Vitals thresholds have a ranking advantage, particularly on mobile.
+Core Web Vitals include optimizing Largest Contentful Paint (LCP) under 2.5 seconds for a good user experience score.
+Pages that pass Core Web Vitals thresholds have a ranking advantage, particularly on mobile devices.
+Site speed is critical — even a 1-second delay in load time can reduce organic traffic significantly.
+Use Google's PageSpeed Insights to identify what's slowing your pages down.

-Crawlability and indexing.
-Ensure Google can discover and index all of your important pages.
-Common issues include broken internal links, pages blocked by robots.txt, orphan pages (no internal links pointing to them), and crawl budget waste from duplicate content or parameter URLs.
-Google Search Console is your primary tool for identifying indexing problems.
+Crawlability and indexed pages.
+Ensure crawlers can discover and index all of your important pages.
+Common technical SEO issues include broken links, pages blocked by robots.txt, orphan pages (no internal links pointing to them), and crawl budget waste from duplicate content or low-quality pages.
+Google Search Console is your primary tool for identifying which pages are in Google's index and which have problems.
+Any page you want to rank must be properly indexed — if it's not in Google's index, it can't appear in search results.

 Site architecture.
-A clear, logical site structure with a flat hierarchy (important pages within 3 clicks of the homepage) helps both users and crawlers navigate your content.
-Strong internal linking distributes authority across your site and signals to Google which pages are most important.
+A clear, logical structure with a flat hierarchy (important pages within 3 clicks of the homepage) helps both users and search engine crawlers navigate your content.
+Strong internal links distribute authority across your site and signal to Google which pages are most important.

 Pillar 3: Authority (The Pillar Most Businesses Neglect)